(Directory on Fear: https://www.philosocom.com/post/on-fear-and-the-right-to-resist-it )

 Those who fear opportunities from the External World, are likely to lack them in the Internal World, a.k.a. in the wealth of their own solitude.
 What other reason would people be fearful of finding themselves "forever alone"?
 If you didn’t lack vividness, richness, and depth within your own solitude, why would you fear finding yourself having these well-preserved benefits, that you want to find in the External World?
 Why would you want to find and achieve what you have already found, achieved, and obtained?

-If you want to be fulfilled with the possibility that you will be always single (even though even lifelong-single elders can find themselves in new relationships) - you have to achieve the desired values, that you were taught that are present within the External World - through the walls of the Internal World.
-AKA - to create and nurture these desired values, independently of romance.
+If you want to be fulfilled by the possibility that you will be always single (even though even lifelong-single elders can find themselves in new relationships), you have to achieve the desired values, that you were taught that are present within the External World - through the walls of the Internal World.

-The same logic can apply to romance, and even to sexuality.
-Why some of us desire more than others to have these in our lives?
-Because some of us have less vivid and rich internal life than others, and therefore they seek what they don’t have internally.
+The same logic can apply to romance and even to sexuality.
+Why do some of us desire more than others to have these in our lives?
+Some of us have a less vivid and rich internal life than others, and therefore we seek externally what we don’t have internally.

 That is because if they had what they seek and were developed and strong enough internally, they wouldn’t seek it externally.